CiscoCXSecurity/ssh-farm/README.md

 It would be pretty easy to start a huge number of docker containers using this script - and there's no limit or sanity check.
 This could use up all the resources on your system and cause it to crash.
 So be careful.

 You'll probably find that it's possible to use older version of OpenSSH from https://hub.docker.com/r/linuxserver/openssh-server/tags.
 However, as you try older and older versions, eventually the name of the daemon changes from `sshd.pam` to `sshd`s, which will break ssh_farm.
 Pull request appreciated.
 The oldest tag is from 2019 for OpenSSH 8.1.
 The current version (as of July 2023) is OpenSSH 9.3.

+Be cautious about blindly accepting hacker challenge CSV files from someone else.
+This code has to run as root and there is plenty of scope for accidental command injection vulnerabilities as data from the CSV files is passed through to OS commands.
+Also DoS risks.
+At least eyeball CSV files sent to you by other people.

 # Credits and Dependencies